 - Has an unlimited lifetime.
 It is not terminated due to death of shareholders, its owners.
 Rather, those shares are passed on to their heirs

-- Can fund their business through issuing shares to a massive number of invcstors
+- Can fund the business quickly by issuing shares to a massive number of investors

 The Cons of Corporations

 - Large groups of shareholders might have different views of how the corporation should be managed, creating dissension and disruption

 - Sometimes subject to tax on their income separately from shareholders.
 Part of the corporation’s income is distributed to shareholders in the form of dividends for which the shareholders may be taxed.
 This often means more tax is paid by the shareholders than would be paid by a proprietor or partner in a similar business

 - Often require specialized accounting professionals, like internal auditors, to comply with financial rules